In a world full of research, there’s now some providing the formula for retirement happiness.

 The great news is that in Australia, we already have many reasons to be happy.

-Based on the Melbourne Mercer Global Pension 2017 Index (MMGP Index), Australia obtained a B+ for its retirement savings system, and was the second highest rated nation (only behind the Netherlands) of those included in the SSGA survey.
-According to the new SSGA survey, Australia again obtained the second highest rating (only behind the US), which overall supports the long held notion that Australia’s retirement system is one of the more advanced across the globe.
+Based on the Melbourne Mercer Global Pension 2017 Index (MMGP Index), Australia obtained a B+ for its retirement savings system, and was the second highest rated nation (only behind the Netherlands).
+According to the new SSGA survey, Australia again obtained one of the highest ratings, which overall supports the long held notion that Australia’s retirement system is one of the more advanced across the globe.

 But what are some of the keys to a happy retirement?